BenderEg/Fastapi_Url/Readme.md

 2. Get back a short link: {host_domain_name}/shortstring;
 3. If user send http request using short link, he will be redirected to original link.

+If user add '+' at the end of a link, user get statistics of the link's usages.

 Technology stack:

 1. Fastapi;